liachloee/railfonts/README.md

 Some letters may have some pixel errors in real life, which will be replicated 1 to 1 with these fonts.

 This font pack is licensed under CC BY-NC-SA, which means you may not use this font commercially without my explicit permission, you may include a reference to this github repository, and modifications must stay under the same license.
+For more details, see [CREDITS.md](./CREDITS.md)

 --------